mahtabullahysd23/mahtabullahysd23/README.md

 ### studying Computer Science and Engineering

 - 🔭 I’m currently studying at American International University - Bangladesh
-- 🌱 I’m currently learning ASP .net MVC
+- 🌱 I’m currently learning MERN stack
 - 👯 I’m looking to collaborate on GitHub Projects
 - 💬 Ask me about anything related to programming
 - 📫 How to reach me: I check my Email at least twice a day